chaostoolkit/chaostoolkit-bundler/README.md

 ## Create a standalone bundle

-If you need to create a standalone bundle of the Chaos Toolkit with all its drivers and plugins (except reporting for now), please do as follows:
+If you need to create a standalone bundle of the Chaos Toolkit with all its drivers and plugins (except reporting for now) for your own use case, please do as follows:

 ```
 $ python3 -m venv .bundler